fastmcp-me/devhub-cms-mcp/README.md

 ## Usage with LLMs

 This MCP is designed to be used with Large Language Models that support the Model Context Protocol.
-It allows LLMs to manage content in DevHub CMS without needing direct API access.
+It allows LLMs to manage content in DevHub CMS without needing direct API access integrated into the LLM natively.